Is erysipelas treatable? How to treat erysipelas at home

 Diagnostics

-Treatment of erysipelas of the legs or erysipelas
+Treatment of erysipelas or erysipelas

 Treatment of erysipelas of the legs at home with folk remedies

-The skin is the outer covering of the human body with an area of about 1.6 m2, which performs several important tasks: mechanical protection of tissues and organs, tactile sensitivity (touch), thermoregulation, gas exchange and metabolism, protection of the body from the penetration of microbes.
+Skin is the outer covering of the human body with an area of about 1.6 m2, which performs several important tasks: mechanical protection of tissues and organs, tactile sensitivity (touch), thermoregulation, gas exchange and metabolism, protection of the body from the penetration of microbes.

 Erysipelas (erysipelas) - what is it?

-Erysipelatous inflammation of the lower leg, photo 1
+Erysipelas of the lower leg, photo 1

-The prevalence of the disease is high - the fourth place after acute respiratory infections, gastrointestinal infections and hepatitis.
+The prevalence of the disease is high - fourth place after acute respiratory infections, gastrointestinal infections and hepatitis.

 Group A beta-hemolytic streptococcus

-Angina, pharyngitis, laryngitis, scarlet fever, rheumatism, severe damage to kidney tissue - this is not a complete list of pathological conditions caused by GABHS.
+Sore throats, pharyngitis, laryngitis, scarlet fever, rheumatism, severe damage to kidney tissue - this is not a complete list of pathological conditions caused by GABHS.
 The Ministry of Health states that the damage to the economy from β-hemolytic streptococcus is 10 times greater than the damage from all viral hepatitis.

 Causes of erysipelas of the legs

-Manifestations of erysipelas, photo 2
+Manifestations of erysipelas on the feet, photo 2

-diabetes; varicose veins; thrombophlebitis; trophic ulcers; fungal infection; alcoholism; obesity.
+diabetes mellitus; varicose veins; thrombophlebitis; trophic ulcers; fungal infection; alcoholism; obesity.

 Symptoms of erysipelas of the leg, photo